rwindsor1/SpineNet/docs/loading-scans.rst

 scans have similar functions; they load DICOM files into a :py:class:`spinenet.io.SpinalScan` which can be then used by the rest of SpineNet's pipeline.

-:py:func:`spinenet.io.load_dicoms` takes a list of DICOM file paths:
+To use a list of DICOM file paths, use :py:func:`spinenet.io.load_dicoms`.

 .. autofunction:: spinenet.io.load_dicoms

-:py:func:`spinenet.io.load_dicoms_from_folder` takes a path to a directory containing DICOM files:
+Alternatively, for a folder containing DICOM files, use :py:func:`spinenet.io.load_dicoms_from_folder`.

 .. autofunction:: spinenet.io.load_dicoms_from_folder